A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Positivity Certification: The LipVor Algorithm

 \subsection{Global Positivity Certification in a Compact Domain}

 As stated in Proposition \ref{prop:rad_mono}, for each point $x_0 \in \Omega$ verifying the positivity condition, there is a ball $ B(x_0,\delta_0)$ where the condition is also fulfilled.
-Consequently, to check whether a function is positive in a compact domain $\Omega$, the problem reduces to verifying if, for a given set of points $\mathcal{P}= \{p_1,p_2,\dots,p_k\}$ and the obtained radii of certified positivity $\mathcal{R}=\{\delta_2,\delta_2,\dots,\delta_n\}$, the union of the respective balls centered at each point covers $\Omega$.
+Consequently, to check whether a function is positive in a compact domain $\Omega$, the problem reduces to verifying if, for a given set of points $\mathcal{P}= \{p_1,p_2,\dots,p_k\}$ and the obtained radii of certified positivity $\mathcal{R}=\{\delta_1,\delta_2,\dots,\delta_n\}$, the union of the respective balls centered at each point covers $\Omega$.
 If the union of balls covers $\Omega$, that would mean that, for every point $x \in \Omega$, there is a sufficiently close $p_i$ such that the positivity certification at $p_i$ extends to $x$.

 Checking if this condition is fulfilled in N-dimensional spaces is not trivial.
 However, based on Voronoi diagrams \cite{Okabe2000SpatialKendall}, a sufficient condition can be stated to determine if a set of balls covers $\Omega$.

 A Voronoi diagram divides the input space into cells, with each cell associated with a specific point from a given set $\mathcal{P}$.
 In each cell, the point that is closest to any arbitrary point within that region is the one that defines the boundary of that cell.
 Formally, Voronoi diagrams can be defined as follows.

 \begin{definition}

 Let $\mathcal{P} = \{p_1, p_2, \dots, p_k\}$ be a set of $k$ distinct points (sites) in the Euclidean space $\mathbb{R}^n$.
 The Voronoi cell $R_i$ associated with a point $p_i$ is defined as the set of all points $x$ in $\mathbb{R}^n$ whose distance to $p_i$ is less than or equal to its distance to any other point in $\mathcal{P}$: